 Elective Courses: 6 Credits in Computer Science courses at the 300 level or above.
 Up to 3 credits of Internship (CS 498) and up to 3 credits of Independent Study (CS 499) may be used to satisfy the major elective requirements.Ancillary Requirements: 39 credits (may apply to LASC requirements).
 These ancillary courses cannot be taken on a pass/fail basis.

 ** Students planning a Mathematics minor or a Computer Science/Mathematics double major should take math courses required for the Mathematics minor/major.Concentration in Big Data AnalyticsData is being generated at high speed, in large volumes, and by a variety of systems around the world.
 In such a data-driven and information-centric world, the ability to analyze information and make informed decisions is crucial to every field including business, medicine, the sciences, entertainment, and government.
-This concentration provides students with the skills, techniques, and knowledge needed to pursue a career in this field.Present the project in at least one venuePresent the project in at least one venuePresent the project in at least one venue: 12 credits in addition to the Core, Elective, and Ancillary courses.
+This concentration provides students with the skills, techniques, and knowledge needed to pursue a career in this field.Present the project in at least one venue: (12 credits in addition to the core, elective, and ancillary courses.)

 One course from:

-+requires additional prerequisite courses beyond those required for the major and concentration.*count as the two Lab Science courses required in the CS major Ancillary requirements.**counts as one of the two CS major Elective requirements.***counts as the additional Math/Science course deom a department-approved list of courses.
-Required in the CS major Ancillary requirements.Requirements for a Minor in Computer Science: (Minimum of 20 credits)
++requires additional prerequisite courses beyond those required for the major and concentration.*count as the two Lab Science courses required in the CS major ancillary requirements.**counts as one of the two CS major elective requirements.***counts as the additional Math/Science course from a department-approved list of courses.
+Required in the CS major ancillary requirements.Requirements for a Minor in Computer Science: (Minimum of 20 credits)

 Interdisciplinary Minor in Web Development: (18 Credits)All courses must be chosen from the Computer Science (CS) and Communication (CM) department courses list (listed below).